 Use Your Outside Voice for

-GLRI has also been good for the economy; according to a Brookings Institution report, every restoration dollar invested has created approximately two dollars in economic return.
+The President's proposed budget would entirely cut the funding for GLRI, which has helped combat invasive species like Asian carp, clean up toxic chemicals and protect and restore wetlands and other wildlife habitat.
+It has also been good for the economy; according to a Brookings Institution report, every restoration dollar invested in GLRI has created approximately two dollars in economic return.

 - We protected 228 acres and restored and enhanced 36 acres of Great Lakes coastal wetlands and wildlife habitat in Door County, including essential stop-over habitat for migrating and game birds along the forested corridor of western Lake Michigan.

-- The Nature Conservancy, Ducks Unlimited and the Wisconsin DNR restored wetlands in the Green Bay West Shore Wildlife Area, an important migratory stopover site for songbirds, shorebirds and waterfowl.
-We rebuilt and replaced dikes and a water pump used to manage water levels in the wetlands to improve water quality, restore fish and wildlife habitat and create new recreational opportunities for visitors.
+- The Nature Conservancy, Ducks Unlimited and the Wisconsin DNR restored wetlands in the Green Bay West Shore Wildlife Area, an important migratory stopover site for songbirds, shorebirds and waterfowl, by rebuilding and replacing dikes and a water pump used to manage water levels in the wetlands.

-- We worked with partners to build a treatment wetland on a farm field in the Lower Fox River watershed designed to capture runoff, including tile drainage water, and improve water quality before it enters the nearby stream.
-Together with the U.S. Geological Survey, we are monitoring the system to understand the wetland's contribution in reducing sediment and phosphorus and how to improve the design for future treatment wetlands.
+- We worked with partners to build a treatment wetland on a farm field in the Lower Fox River watershed designed to capture nutrients and sediment in runoff, including tile drainage water, and improve water quality before it enters the nearby stream.

 - We removed invasive species including Phragmites on 77 acres of high quality Great Lakes coastal wetlands in Door County.
-The majority of these wetlands protect habitat for plants and animals of regional and global significance.
+Most of these wetlands protect habitat for plants and animals of regional and global significance.

 HOW YOU CAN HELP

-You can call or write, whichever works best for you.
-Please share examples of how Lake Michigan, Lake Superior and all of our Great Lakes matter to you and make a difference in your life.
+You can send an email or fax, whichever works best for you.
+Please share examples of how Wisconsin's lands and waters matter to you and make a difference in your life.

 Not a Member of Wisconsin Outside Voice?
 Please Join Today!